 If the conditions are so bad you feel unsafe behind the wheel, pull as far to the side of the road as possible.
 Ideally, you would find a parking lot off the main road but you may have to settle for the shoulder.
 Use your turn signal to move over and activate the hazard lights once you’ve stopped the vehicle, so other motorists can avoid a collision with your car.

 Were foggy conditions partially responsible for your recent car accident?
 Did another motorist hit your vehicle from behind due to lack of visibility?
-Rather than deal with the insurance company on your own, bring your claim to Trantolo & Trantolo’s car accident lawyers.
+Rather than deal with the insurance company on your own, bring your claim to a Connecticut car accident lawyer at Trantolo & Trantolo.
 To speak with an attorney, give us a call today.